These standouts represent the county at its culinary finest.

 It should come as no surprise that we eat out a lot, and have strong opinions about which restaurants we love.
 This year for the first time, we’ve turned those opinions into a ranking (gulp!) of the county’s very best.
 The 36 we selected — a mix of celebrity chef-driven hotspots, perennial favorites, and lesser-known gems — represent the true elite (indeed, just 6 percent of our more than 600 full-service restaurants).
 These are the places where the food, service, décor, and ambience all combine into a can’t get-enough-of-it dining experience.

-Co-owned by Dan, David, and Laureen Barber, Blue Hill puts forward social messages about food and farming but also a gastronomic one: Make food that’s memorable, delicious, and originally presented.
+Co-owned by Dan, David, and Laureen Barber, two-Michelin-star Blue Hill puts forward social messages about food and farming but also a gastronomic one: Make food that’s memorable, delicious, and originally presented.
 Situated on 80 acres of pasture and cropland, it’s the truest iteration of a farm-restaurant symbiosis.

 In the four-hour tasting menu (expect 25–30 dishes), every artistically plated bite is meant to maximize those tenets.
 Roasted nectarines are so simple, they make you wonder why they’re better than any nectarine you’ve ever had before, and new flavors, like the meat of the sunflower stalk, challenge your definition of what’s edible and delicious.

 The service only heightens the experience, imbuing every course with a touch of graceful theatricality.
 Be warned: There’s only one menu, and it’s priced at $258 per person.
 It’s expensive, to be sure, but not insanely priced when you realize you’re paying for dinner and a show the likes of which you’ve never experienced before.

 Awards Alert: The restaurant is ranked 11th on the World’s 50 Best Restaurants List and was named the Best Restaurant in America by Eater in 2016.